 Leaking sewer pipes and illicit sewer connections represent a direct threat to public health since they result in discharge of partially treated or untreated human waste to the surrounding environment.
-Quantifying these sources is extremely speculative without direct monitoring of the source because the magnitude is directly proportional to the volume and its proximity to the surface water.
-Typical values of FC bacteria in untreated domestic wastewater range from 104 to 106 MPN (Most Probable Number)/100mL (Metcalf and Eddy 1991).
-A small area of the Upper Four Hole Swamp watershed draining to E-111 is covered by a sanitary sewer system serving approximately 7333 individuals according to the 2010 census (Figure 11).
-This estimate does not include those in the area covered by an approved TMDL.
+Quantifying these sources is highly speculative without direct monitoring of the source since the magnitude is directly proportional to the volume and proximity to the surface water.
+Typical values of FC bacteria in untreated domestic wastewater range from 104 to 106 MPN (Most Probable Number)/100mL

+(Metcalf and Eddy 1991).
+According to GIS coverage there are areas of the TMDL drainage area served by a sanitary sewer system so the possibility for leakage exists (Figure 11).